 Cold Much?
 Here Are Tips From NPR's Northern Stations

-"Bitter cold" is gripping a broad swath of the U.S., the National Weather Service says, warning people against dangerous wind chills and other hazards.
+"Bitter cold" is gripping a broad swath of the U.S., the National Weather Service warns, with dangerous wind chills and other hazards.
 Freezing temperatures are common across the Southern U.S. this week; in the North, multiple states report subzero conditions.

 States are declaring emergencies and cities are working to extend their shelter capacity.
 And at all levels, officials are telling people to stay inside unless they absolutely must be outdoors.